Exponential Smoothing: A Guide to Getting Started

 Exponential smoothing in Python

-Python has several libraries that can be used for exponential smoothing, including Pandas, Statsmodels, and Prophet.
+Python has several libraries for exponential smoothing, including Pandas, Statsmodels, and Prophet.
 These libraries provide various functions and methods for implementing different types of exponential smoothing methods.

-For this example, we’ll be using the AirPassengers dataset, which is a time series dataset that contains the monthly number of airline passengers from 1949 to 1960.
+For this example, we’ll use the AirPassengers dataset, a time series dataset that contains the monthly number of airline passengers from 1949 to 1960.
 You can download the dataset from this link.

 To get started, we need to set up our environment.
-We’ll be using Python 3, so make sure you have it installed.
+We’ll be using Python 3, so make sure it’s installed.
 Alternatively, you can use Google Colab and go straight to importing the libraries.

 Next, install these libraries using pip: